The vision for a Children’s Museum for London is announced and work begins.

 Prof. Alison Gopnik delivers inaugural lecture

-Alison Gopnik, one of our patrons and Professor of Psychology and Affiliate Professor of Philosophy at the University of California at Berkeley, USA, delivered our inaugural lecture at the Wellcome Collection
+Alison Gopnik, an iOi Champion, Professor of Psychology and Affiliate Professor of Philosophy at the University of California at Berkeley, USA, delivered our inaugural lecture at the Wellcome Collection.

 First Creative Lab pop-up